 - You can buy Google Ads.
 A budget of around $300 a month is required.

 - You can start a spam compliant email list at Mailchimp or Constant Contact

-- You can use social media, although building audience on social media can be very time consuming.
+- You can use social media to drive traffic to your site (although building an audience on social media can be time consuming).